 It’s no surprise that maintaining a healthy weight is good news for your joints – among the most common problems caused by obesity is joint and back pain (2), due to the added strain caused by carrying extra weight.

 Obesity can also have an effect on the amount of exercise people get, as physical activity often feels difficult.
 This can become a vicious circle, since physical activity is one of the most important ways to stay within the healthy weight category.

 Our joints are designed to help us move around, so as with muscles it’s important to use them – which will help keep your joints in the best shape, and maintain their flexibility.
 There are plenty of exercises to choose from if you’re looking to improve your fitness and help dissolve stress.
 Yoga, for instance, is good for joints and stability, also helping you to stay supple while reducing tension.
 There’s also a wide choice of exercises that count towards your weekly recommended amount of moderate-intensity aerobic activity.
 These low-impact activities include the following:

 • Swimming – it’s easy on the joints – and can also reduce the risk of heart disease, strokes and type 2 diabetes if you swim regularly

 • Cycling – a great choice for your heart, muscles and lungs.
 And cycling can even help reduce stress.
 Getting on your bike is also gentle on your joints.

-• Walking – this is one of the most accessible exercises available, since it doesn’t require any
+• Walking – this is one of the most accessible exercises available, since it doesn’t require any special equipment.